 A chorister with the Victorian Boys Choir from the age of 5, Adrian Tamburini has always had a passion for music and singing.

 He has enjoyed a varied career as an operatic soloist (Opera Australia, Melbourne Opera, West Australian Opera), has appeared on television (Woolworths Carols in the Domain) and has been a musical director and producer.
-His work, both on and off the stage, has been nominated for awards (Green Room Award nomination) and received critical acclaim.
+His work, both on and off the stage, has been nominated for awards (including a Green Room Award) and received critical acclaim.

 Engagements for Opera Australia have included Figaro and Leporello in the Touring productions of Le nozze di Figaro and Don Giovanni, Alcindoro/Benoit in Gale Edwards’ production of La Bohème, Zuniga in Carmen, Sciarrone in Tosca, The Speaker in The Magic Flute, Pietro in Simon Boccanegra, The Cook in The Love for Three Oranges, The Maestro in The Eighth Wonder and Baron Douphol in La Traviata.